ROCm/rocr_debug_agent/docs/conceptual/user-guide.rst

 .. meta::
    :description: A library that can be loaded by ROCr to print the AMDGPU wavefront states
-   :keywords: ROCdebug-agent, ROCm, library, tool, rocr
+   :keywords: ROCdebug-agent, ROCm, library, tool, rocr, ROCm Debug Agent

 .. _user-guide: